 For all the home chefs out there, don’t miss a stop at Salt Cellar who carries a full line of gourmet flavors, or pop into Skordo who specializes in freshly ground spices, herbs, blends and rubs.

 For eats, grab some thoughtful small plates at Central Provisions or indulge in the chef’s tasting menu at Miyake.
 And if you are a French fries lover like myself, you have to book a seat at Duck Fat.
+Or just take a culinary walking tour in Old Port to get a sampling of local food.

 4. ✦ Sail the Casco Bay with Calendar Islands Sailing